andersonar12/andersonar12/README.md

 ✅ jQuery
 ✅ PHP

 My specialty and area of expertise is Front End development, always with the enthusiasm to learn and master the best technologies available.
 I am constantly dedicated to developing best practices in programming syntax, acquiring new skills and knowledge in the process.
-Currently, I have the ability to work and adapt to any of the three most used JavaScript frameworks: Angular / Vue.js and Next.js
+Currently, I have the ability to work and adapt to any of the three most used JavaScript frameworks: Angular / Vue.js / React.js

 ### Technologies: